Crown-Commercial-Service/CCS-Architecture-Decision-Records/doc/adr/0011-new services should be built in the same public cloud architecture.md

 ## Discovery and Config
 - Use DNS for service discovery
 - Environment specific config via Terraform environment variables
+- Optionally use AWS API Gateway for service discovery

 ## Availability features
 - implement bulkhead and circuit breaker patterns in Docker containers